[contact-form-7 id=”4740″ title=”Call me”]

 I am picking this one RANDOMLY from my news feed.
 I cannot say whether or not this fits into any of the 4 people mentioned above.
 What I CAN SAY is that she is using the same exact message as countless other coaches…and frankly, it’s annoying.
 (Yes, I know I can hide the ads.)

-With the Recent flood of “internet marketing coaches”, what does the future of the marketing world look like?
+With the recent flood of “internet marketing coaches & gurus”, what does the future of the marketing world look like?

 I was pondering this and hit the streets of Quora for answers from peers.
 I agree with each and every one of them.